H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 In the current deployment, the live system assigns three primary roles to language models and services.

-**Task execution (experts).** ★★★ 83 services healthy as of April 6, 2026 (Redis registry confirmed 83 registered / 83 healthy via tonight's Python health sweep — see §33.14 for full closing state and note on container count delta from prior 96/96 stamp).
+**Task execution (experts).** ★★★★ 101/101 services healthy as of April 6, 2026 10:23 AM ground truth sweep (Redis registry confirmed 101 registered / 101 healthy).
+The current 101/101 count reflects the active rebuild stack including forensic and rescue containers; prior stamps of 96/96 (March 28 – April 1) are retained as historical record and represent a pre-rebuild state, not a discrepancy.
 LLM proxies (`llm1-proxy` through `llm22-proxy`) confirmed running at `127.0.0.1:8201–8222`; ★★ 22 registered / 21 active (BakLLaVA at port 8211 permanently disabled via name-check guard; StarCoder2 at port 8207 frequently returns 0-character responses on community-domain queries).
-For each consensus request, all active models receive the same composite prompt — which already includes Phase 1.45 community memory from `autonomous_learner` (★★ fully restored April 1, 2026 — see §33.0 LEARN-01/02/03; live count verification command in §33.3; ★ within 40 active collections / 6,675,442 total vectors), PostgreSQL-sourced RAG context from `jarvis-spiritual-rag` (port 8005, queries GBIM collections in `msjarvis:5433` ★), PostgreSQL GeoDB context from `jarvis-gis-rag` (port 8004, queries `gisdb:5432` ★ — 91 GB PostGIS, 501 tables, 993 ZCTA centroids), container-state hints, and orchestration directives — and generate independent candidate answers.
+For each consensus request, all active models receive the same composite prompt — which already includes Phase 1.45 community memory from `autonomous_learner` (★★ fully restored April 1, 2026 — see §33.0 LEARN-01/02/03; ★★★★ 21,181 confirmed records as of April 6 10:23 AM — note: LEARN-01/03 disruption windows reduced actual count below March 28 baseline of ~23,961; live count verification in §33.3; ★★★★ within 47 collections / 6,722,589 total vectors / v2 API), PostgreSQL-sourced RAG context from `jarvis-spiritual-rag` (port 8005, queries GBIM collections in `msjarvis:5433` ★), PostgreSQL GeoDB context from `jarvis-gis-rag` (port 8004, queries `gisdb:5432` ★★★★ — 45 GB PostGIS, 548 tables), container-state hints, and orchestration directives — and generate independent candidate answers.

-**Structural transformation.** The LM Synthesizer (port 8001) calls `jarvis-ollama:11434/api/generate` directly with `llama3.1:latest` and the Ms. Egeria Jarvis persona prompt injected. **The LM Synthesizer is called exclusively from `main_brain.py` Phase 3.5 — `judge_pipeline.py` must not call it (duplicate call removed March 22, 2026).** ★★ All LM Synthesizer invocations and associated BBB gate decisions are now durably logged at `jarvis-memory:8056` (secured March 28; confirmed Up April 1, 2026; ★★★ confirmed Up April 6, 2026).
+**Structural transformation.** The LM Synthesizer (port 8001) calls `jarvis-ollama:11434/api/generate` directly with `llama3.1:latest` and the Ms. Egeria Jarvis persona prompt injected. **The LM Synthesizer is called exclusively from `main_brain.py` Phase 3.5 — `judge_pipeline.py` must not call it (duplicate call removed March 22, 2026).** ★★ All LM Synthesizer invocations and associated BBB gate decisions are now durably logged at `jarvis-memory:8056` (secured March 28; ★★★★ confirmed Up April 6, 2026 10:23 AM).

 **Evaluation and critique.** Evaluation is handled by a 5-service judge pipeline composed of `jarvis-judge-pipeline` (coordinator, port 7239) and four specialized FastAPI services: `judge-truth` (7230), `judge-consistency` (7231), `judge-alignment` (7232), and `judge-ethics` (7233).
-All five are compose-managed with `restart: unless-stopped` and ★★★ confirmed Up in the April 6, 2026 83/83 count.
+All five are compose-managed with `restart: unless-stopped` and ★★★★ confirmed Up in the April 6, 2026 101/101 count.
 The pipeline coordinator calls all four judges in parallel via `asyncio.gather()` against the consensus answer only — the raw_responses dump is no longer sent to judges (March 16, 2026).
 The pipeline coordinator issues a live `bbb_check_verdict` call to `jarvis-blood-brain-barrier:8016/filter` after aggregation (March 21, 2026). ★★ All `bbb_check_verdict` gate decisions are durably logged at `jarvis-memory:8056`.

 ---